 What if it was a fluke and proof of financial responsibility is usually maintained?
 Fortunately, the BMV can be persuaded to terminate such a suspension under certain circumstances.
 For instance, if the owner of the vehicle customarily maintains proof of financial responsibility and the lapse was caused by some excusable neglect under circumstances not likely to happen again, the suspension can be terminated and the driver’s license reinstated.

-If you’ve been charged with DUI and didn’t have an OVI insurance at the time of the stop, contact a OVI Lawyer to learn more about your rights and options.Related Posts
+If you’ve been charged with DUI and didn’t have an OVI insurance at the time of the stop, contact an OVI defense lawyer in Columbus to learn more about your rights and options.Related Posts